rosemwangie/Java-Edition-24/day-wise/day15.md

 ## 12/02

 ## 4.3.4 First Steps with Constructors
-## 4.3.5 Declaring Local Variables with var
-## 4.3.6 Working with null References

-## 4.3.4 First Steps with Constructors

 Constructors in Java are special methods used to initialize new objects.
 They are called when an instance of a class is created and have the same name as the class.
 Constructors can take arguments to initialize the object's attributes with specific values.